dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-But Nissan chose the North East for reasons beyond the obvious characteristics of a region: the North East had many sophisticated auto part suppliers, it was also easier to do business there than in France or Italy, and Nissan could benefit from fiscal arrangements there.
+But Nissan chose the North East for reasons beyond the obvious characteristics of a region: this region of the UK had many sophisticated auto part suppliers, it was also easier to do business there than in France or Italy, and Nissan could benefit from fiscal arrangements there.

+These were the ***regional strategic assets*** of Sunderland in the mid-1980's

 #